Free content: Academia

+Education

+Free and open content has been used to develop alternative routes towards higher education.
+Open content is a free way of obtaining higher education that is "focused on collective knowledge and the sharing and reuse of learning and scholarly content."
+There are multiple projects and organizations that promote learning through open content, including OpenCourseWare and Khan Academy.
+Some universities, like MIT, Yale, and Tufts are making their courses freely available on the internet.

+There are also a number of organizations promoting the creation of openly licensed textbooks such as the University of Minnesota's Open Textbook Library, Connexions, OpenStax College, the Saylor Academy, Open Textbook Challenge, and Wikibooks.

 Legislation

-Any country has its own law and legal system, sustained by its legislation, a set of law-documents—documents containing statutory obligation rules, usually law and created by legislatures.
-In a democratic country, each law-document is published as open media content, is in principle free content; but in general, there are no explicit licenses attributed for each law-document, so the license must be interpreted, an implied license.
+Any country has its own law and legal system, sustained by its legislation, which consists of documents.
+In a democratic country, laws are published as open content, in principle free content; but in general, there are no explicit licenses attributed for the text of each law, so the license must be assumed as an implied license.
 Only a few countries have explicit licenses in their law-documents, as the UK's Open Government Licence (a CC BY compatible license).
 In the other countries, the implied license comes from its proper rules (general laws and rules about copyright in government works).
-The automatic protection provided by Berne Convention not apply to law-documents: Article 2.4 excludes the official texts from the automatic protection.
+The automatic protection provided by the Berne Convention does not apply to the texts of laws: Article 2.4 excludes the official texts from the automatic protection.
 It is also possible to "inherit" the license from context.
 The set of country's law-documents is made available through national repositories.
-Examples of law-document open repositories: LexML Brazil, Legislation.gov.uk, N-Lex.
+Examples of law-document open repositories: LexML Brazil, Legislation.gov.uk, and N-Lex.
 In general, a law-document is offered in more than one (open) official version, but the main one is that published by a government gazette.
 So, law-documents can eventually inherit license expressed by the repository or by the gazette that contains it.

-Open content

-Open content describes any work that others can copy or modify freely by attributing to the original creator, but without needing to ask for permission.
-This has been applied to a range of formats, including textbooks, academic journals, films and music.
-The term was an expansion of the related concept of open-source software.
-Such content is said to be under an open license.

 History

+Origins and Open Content Project

 The concept of applying free software licenses to content was introduced by Michael Stutz, who in 1997 wrote the paper "Applying Copyleft to Non-Software Information" for the GNU Project.
 The term "open content" was coined by David A. Wiley in 1998 and evangelized via the Open Content Project, describing works licensed under the Open Content License (a non-free share-alike license, see 'Free content' below) and other works licensed under similar terms.